DS-Meena/Learn-LLD-HLD/HLD/Scale_from_0_to_million_users/README.md

 ## Distributed Caching 🚀

-Distributed caching is a technique used in distributed systems to store and manage frequently accessed data across multiple cache servers.
+Distributed caching is a technique used in distributed systems to store and manage frequently accessed data **across multiple cache servers**.
 It helps improve application performance, reduce database load, and enhance scalability. 🌟

 ### Why Use Distributed Caching? 🤔